robertwoodland/y13project/TO-DO.md

 Marking tasks as complete on ShowTasksPage

-Make updateTasks update tasks as well as adding new ones
+Made updateTasks update tasks as well as adding new ones

-Validate adding tasks so as not to include commas
+Validated adding tasks so as not to include commas

+Replaced unnecessary .get from firebase to get projectId by projectName in TaskDetails.js

 All styled components function as expected